aumouvantsillage/guillaume.baierouge.fr/src/2021-03-14-simulating-digital-circuits-in-racket.md

 A sequential circuit transforms a sequence of values into another sequence.
 To model such a circuit in a purely functional language, we need to write functions that operate on *sequence* objects rather than single values.
-A naive implementation could use lists like in the example below:
+A naive implementation could use lists like in this example:

 ```racket
 (define (gcd-step ra rb e a b)